 At the same time the potential scholarly resources of the library grew impressively.
-In 1884 the chess library of Professor George Allen-said at the time to have been the fifth finest collection of its kind in the world-was bought.
+In 1884 the chess library of Professor George Allen - said at the time to have been the fifth finest collection of its kind in the world - was bought.
 Late that year Margaretta A. Dick donated a collection of books, chiefly Americana and many editions of the Book of Common Prayer, which she had purchased for \$1,000 from the estate of John McAllister.

-A year and a half later his son, John A. McAllister, owner of the city's leading optical supply house and an incorrigible magpie, gave the Library Company his comprehensive pickings of a lifetime, including prints, photographs, playbills, political cartoons, paper currency, song-sheets, broadsides, newspaper clippings, letters, and memorabilia of all kinds.
-The Civil War period was covered exhaustively; the Directors, expressing appreciation of the gift, commented that the collection "cannot fail to be of interest to the student of this period of the history of our country."
+A year and a half later his son, John A. McAllister, owner of the city's leading optical supply house and an incorrigible magpie, gave the Library Company his comprehensive pickings of a lifetime.
+He mounted these in dozens of folio scrapbooks of prints, photographs, playbills, political cartoons, paper currency, song-sheets, broadsides, newspaper clippings, letters, and memorabilia of all kinds.
+The Civil War period was covered exhaustively; the directors, expressing appreciation of the gift, commented that the collection "cannot fail to be of interest to the student of this period of the history of our country."
 To McAllister is owed the preservation of many once little valued printed trifles of the nineteenth century.